-- Registration at Highlights of ASH in North America is not a requirement for admittance to ISS.
+- ASH meeting registration is not a requirement for admittance to ISS.

-- ASH requires that any registration outside of the symposium room be limited to three six-foot tables.
+- ASH requires that any registration outside of the symposium room be limited to one six-foot table.

 - All symposium rooms will be assigned based on accommodating the number of estimated attendees per the ISS application in theater style.
-You will be assigned a symposium room that is at least 1,000 square feet and may work directly with the hotel on your room set requirements for that space.
+Any requested changes to the room set can be arranged directly with the hotel.

 - Symposium lectures must be contained within your assigned room.
 Video overflow to adjacent rooms will not be permitted.